 Day 7 - Conway/Lincoln

 Today begins with a beautiful drive on one of New England’s famous foliage roads – Route 302.
 Pass the famed Mount Washington Hotel and several picturesque New Hampshire towns on the way to North Conway.
 This morning, we will enjoy a ride on one of New England’s most iconic trains, the Conway Scenic Railroad.
 The carefully restored railcars provide a one-of-a-kind look at the dramatic fall colors in New England.
-Enjoy lunch in the dining car as we travel through spectacular scenery.
 We’ll take some time in North Conway to explore the quaint shops along Main Street before we continue with our fall foliage drive.
 This afternoon, we travel along the famed Kancamagus Highway – the top destination for leaf peeping in the United States.
 There will be plenty of stops for pictures along the way.
 Our fall foliage drive ends at Franconia Notch State Park, where you will have time to enjoy the aerial tramway or take the trail down to the Flume Gorge.
-Overnight Lincoln, NH (B, L)
+Overnight Lincoln, NH (B)

 Day 8 - End of Tour